 3. Add ribbons.

-Select a ribbon from the Overlays tab.
+Select a ribbon from the Graphics tab.
 Resize the ribbon by adjusting the corner handles (protip: hold Shift when dragging to stretch or skew the ribbon to your liking).
 You can either choose a color from the palette, enter your HEX value (the blue here is 224255), or use the dropper tool to match another color in your image.
-Don’t forget that you can recreate overlays by right-clicking them and selecting Duplicate overlay.
+Don’t forget that you can recreate graphics by right-clicking them and selecting Duplicate graphic.

 4. Add flourishes and label layers.

-Flourishes and Labels are also in the Overlays tab.
-Place, resize, and rotate the overlays as desired.
+Flourishes and Labels are also in the Graphics tab.
+Place, resize, and rotate the graphics as desired.
 Make adjustments to your heart’s content.
 For the corner flourish, we set the fade to 60% and selected the Multiply blend mode.

 5. Add graphics.